Buy-to-Let Mortgages For The Self-Employed

 Independent Mortgage Advisor

 We’ll explain all the essential details about getting a buy-to-let (BTL) mortgage if you’re self-employed.
-We’ll explain the criteria you need to meet, how affordability is assessed, and where to find the best BTL mortgage deals.
+We’ll explain the criteria you must meet, how affordability is assessed, and where to find the best BTL mortgage deals.

-Keep reading for a complete explanation or click on a link below to jump straight to a section…
+Keep reading for a complete explanation, or click the links below to jump straight to a section…

 Can you get a buy-to-let mortgage if you’re self-employed?

-This is definitely possible, but it can be more difficult than it is for those who are not self-employed.
-The reason is, that if you run your own business, or are a contractor or freelancer – your income situation will be more complex on paper.
+This is possible, but it can be more difficult than it is for those who are not self-employed.
+If you run your own business or are a contractor or freelancer, your income situation will be more complex on paper.
 The result of this is that it will reduce the number of lenders willing to offer a competitive buy-to-let mortgage.

-However, there can, be exceptions to this.
-If you’re an experienced self-employed landlord with a portfolio of properties and a strong track record in the industry, some buy-to-let mortgage lenders may look at your application more favourably than an employed borrower with no landlord experience.
+However, there can be exceptions to this.
+Suppose you’re an experienced self-employed landlord with a portfolio of properties and a strong track record in the industry.
+In that case, some buy-to-let mortgage lenders may look at your application more favourably than an employed borrower with no landlord experience.

 How buy-to-let mortgage eligibility and affordability will be assessed